Speech on Freedom of Speech

 Since a very long time, the freedom of expression has been very important to mankind.
 This fundamental right is regarded as a proud possession and man have been defending this right with all the power.
 History has witnessed many people, men and women of all fields have fought and sacrificed, even their life, for the sake of this freedom of expression.
 Lord Christ and Socrates gave up their life to their freedom of speech while Galileo faced a lot of persecution for the same and was called mad.
 In medieval age, those who went against the thoughts and principles of the Church were punished severely.

-See Also: Speech on Water
+See Also: Speech on Death Penalty

 In India, during the Mughal rules, the Sikhs went through severe trauma for standing up and speaking against them.
 Sikh gurus were persecuted in the most inhuman ways like Guru Arjun Dev was made to sit on hot iron plates, Bhai Mati Das was sawed into two and Guru Teg Bahadur was beheaded.
 And not to be forgotten that sons of Guru Gobind Singh were buried in the wall, alive.
 These are the proud incidences where people have sacrificed their everything for what they believed was right and their right.